 Upcoming HFL Programs:

-Wednesday, May 17th. at 7:30 pm.
-The East Bronx History Forum will hold its 121st free and open meeting with Bronx artist Donald Gilligan presenting.
+Wednesday, September 20th. at 7:30 pm.
+The East Bronx History Forum will hold its 123rd free and open meeting – The New York, Westchester and Boston Railway

 Donald J. Gilligan, an 80 year old lifelong Bronxite, discovered his artistic ability late in life.
 After 12 years of retirement, he took his wife’s suggestion and enrolled in an oil painting class at the Pelham Art Center, where he developed his skills in the last three years under the tutelage of Eleanor Miller.
 Inspired by the French Impressionists, he finds the subjects for his paintings in the local community, as they did.
 Most of his paintings depict scenes on nearby City Island.
 When it comes to painting, City Island is Gilligan’s Island of choice.
 He says: “Who needs Monhegan or Appledore Island when you have City Island so close by.”
 Mr. Gilligan has been an active founding member of the History Forum.
 He has contributed his knowledge of Bronx history at many presentations, walking tours and events and has used this information when selecting his subjects.

 Mr. Gilligan will present and discuss his various works with some slide images and many original works.
 Mr. Gilligan’s paintings will be familiar to all Bronxites, especially those from City Island, where many works are depicted.
 Mr. Gilligan had a showing of his works at the Focal Point Gallery in 2015.
 Many of his works went fast at the Focal Point Gallery, so get to the Huntington during the opening night.
 Mr. Gilligan’s art will be on exhibit at the Huntington Free Library until August 31st.